 \subsection{Image Layer Generation}

 To enable compositional editing, prior work has explored two main paradigms for layered generation.

-(1). \textbf{Image-layer extraction via post processing:} This common pipeline first uses text-to-image models~\cite{rombach2022high,ramesh2021zero,podell2023sdxl,esser2024scaling,labs2025flux,wu2025qwen} to generate an RGB composite image.
-Then, existing segmentation models~\cite{ren2024grounded,ravi2024sam,kirillov2023segment} can be used to extract an independent foreground layer.
-Finally, inpainting models (e.g.,~\cite{zhao2025objectclear,wei2025omnieraser,winter2024objectdrop,zhuang2024task,ju2024brushnet}) are typically employed to reconstruct the occluded background.
+\textbf{Image-layer extraction via post-processing:} This common pipeline first uses text-to-image models~\cite{rombach2022high,ramesh2021zero,podell2023sdxl,esser2024scaling,labs2025flux,wu2025qwen} to generate an RGB composite image.
+Then, existing segmentation models~\cite{ren2024grounded,ravi2024sam,kirillov2023segment} can be used to extract an independent FG layer.
+Finally, inpainting models (\eg,~\cite{zhao2025objectclear,wei2025omnieraser,winter2024objectdrop,zhuang2024task,ju2024brushnet}) are typically employed to reconstruct the occluded BG.
 However, this multi-stage, separately optimized pipeline accumulates errors across stages and often fails to preserve global coherence and cross-layer consistency during post-editing.
 Operations such as object translation or scaling often produce spatially inconsistent or visually unnatural results.

-(2). \textbf{Direct transparent image layer generation:} This paradigm aims to generate layers directly.
-Some methods~\cite{fontanella2024generating,zhang2024transparent} generate RGBA layers directly from text but often target simple scenes and fail to capture complex interactions between objects and surrounding context, leading to noticeable realism gaps.
-Other methods, such as LayerDecomp~\cite{yang2025generative}, can extract foreground layers with realistic visual effects but lack the ability to generate novel foreground content, thereby limiting their applicability.
-Multi-layer generation methods like LayerDiffusion~\cite{zhang2024transparent} and LayerFusion~\cite{dalva2024layerfusion} employ separate models~\cite{podell2023sdxl, zhang2024transparent}, which lack a unified control mechanism and struggle with consistency.
-PSDiffusion~\cite{huang2025psdiffusion} supports text-to-multilayer generation but lacks conditional synthesis capabilities, essential for many real-world editing workflows.

-Crucially, none of these methods provide a unified, controllable generation framework that enables generating transparent foregrounds with physically-grounded visual effects.
-Our \ours{} framework aims to address this key barrier to real-world editing.